learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 ## Exp_Inc: Ratio of monthly credit card expenditure to yearly income

-The majority has ratio of monthly credit card expenditure to yearly income less than one twelfth, which means that their income and spending are balanced.
+<div style="text-align: justify"> The majority has ratio of monthly credit card expenditure to yearly income less than one twelfth, which means that their income and spending are balanced.
 However, they are still a large number of people who could not afford their bills, and these people are more likely to default.
-Thus, the bank should pay more attention on these people to avoid loss.
+Thus, the bank should pay more attention on these people to avoid loss. </div>

 ```python
 plt.figure(figsize=(8,6))